nubbthedestroyer/specialsnowflake/README.md

       ]
     }

-> See the below example of a resource file for the script to collect the metric.
+> See the below example of a resource file for the script to collect the metric, what could be "./res/test3/test3.sh".
 > It is very important that this script return only a number and no errors or other characters or formatting.

     #!/usr/bin/env bash
     mysql -Ns -h mysqlhost.example.com -u${user1} -p${pass1} -e "SHOW STATUS;" 2>&1 | grep -v 'Warning' | grep Uptime | sed 's/[^0-9]*//g'  | head -n 1

 #### Flake file reference
 > * flakeName
 >   * Name of the flake, must be unique.
 > * flakeConstring